brand_logo

 NYC makes every penny worth

-The Big Apple is a hubbub of constant movement and expenditure.
-Therefore it is no surprise that the cost of living for international students in New York is quite high.
-Not just New York living costs but also student apartments in New York can all pile up.
-Well, a general overview of what your total costs a year can range from when living and studying full-time in New York is around $13,000 to $20,000.
-This is inclusive of student tuition, accommodation, and other expenses.
-Of course, this price can be very steep for students coming from nations whose economies may not match up to the US standards, yet thousands of students every year pursue studies in the US every year.
+The Big Apple is a hub of constant movement and expenditure.
+Therefore, it is no surprise that the cost of living for international students in New York is quite high.
+Not just the cost of living in NYC, but also student apartments in New York City can all pile up.
+The cost of living in NYC for international students in 2025 generally ranges between $2,000 and $2,300 per month, including rent, food, transportation, utilities, student tuition, accommodation, and other expenses.
+Of course, this price can be very steep for students coming from nations whose economies may not match up to the US standards, yet thousands of students every year pursue studies in the US.
+Let's explore more!

 Visit Us